Obesity is an epidemic

 – High in protein.This not only helps keep your pet satisfied but helps maintain lean muscle during their weight loss regimen.
 A recent study shows that 97% of pets lose weight within 3 months on this veterinary diet, with a significant reduction after just two weeks.

-Starting April 29th 2019, Inwood Animal Clinic will be hosting a Biggest Loser Challenge!
-Inspired by the television show of the same name, where contestants competed to win a large cash prize by losing the highest percentage of weight.
-In our version, our contest is open to overweight or obese cats and dogs with a body condition score index of 7 and above and will run for 12 weeks.
-Pets must be on the Royal Canin satiety support diet and come in monthly for an evaluation and photo session.
-The top 3 pets with the highest percentage of weight loss will win not only great health but fabulous pet prizes catered to their species.
-Interested?
+On April 29th 2019, Inwood Animal Clinic hosted a Biggest Loser Challenge.
+Inspired by the television show of the same name, where contestants compete to win a large cash prize by losing the highest percentage of weight.
+In our version, our contest was open to overweight or obese cats and dogs with a body condition score index of 7 and above and ran for 12 weeks.

 Fat or fit – your pet’s Body Condition Score.